-Shihan John Mayer is the President/Founder of PROMAA.
+Shihan John Mayer is the Grandmaster/Founder of PROMAA.

 A nationally recognized instructor & leader that demonstrates his expertise in both the martial arts and law enforcement arena.
 He has had the opportunity to live, train and travel throughout the U.S. & Asia.
 He serves as a master instructor of Arnis at Karate College in Radford, VA.
 He has written a book titled American Arnis Concepts, availible on Amazon and B&N. However, he also has a vast knowledge in the areas of traditional martial arts, pressure points, aiki-locks, contemporary weapons, traditional forms and modern systems.